 Skip to main content

-Analysis of loaded web server logs using Hadoop Eco scheduling
+Automate web server log analysis using Hadoop Eco scheduling

 Step 1.
 Check the log file uploaded to Object Storage

-Data Catalog is a fully managed service that helps you identify and efficiently manage organization and user data assets within KakaoCloud.
-In this step, you must create the Catalog, Database, and Table that make up the Data Catalog.
+Data Catalog is a fully managed service in KakaoCloud that helps you understand and efficiently manage your data assets.
+In this step, you'll create Catalog, Database, and Table.

 Namehands_on